dschuurman/archie-pi/README.md

 ```
 A menu will appear allowing you to select and install various modules.
 The installer will allow you to select multiple modules at once by pressing
 the key association with each module.
-Depending on size of the modules selected and your internet spped, the installation may take a long time to complete and may be left unattended during the install.
+Depending on size of the modules selected and your internet speed,
+the installation may take a *long* time to complete and may be left unattended during the install.
 Once the script completes, the new content should be visible at: `http://10.10.10.10`.

 Note that some content requires substantial storage space,
-so it is important to ensure that you select an adequately sized microSD card (or
+so it is important to ensure that you select an adequately sized microSD card (or USB drive).
-USB drive).

 Another script is included module removal.
 To remove a module, type:
 ```
 sudo ./remove-modules.py
 ```
 An enumerated list of all installed modules will appear.
 Note that it may take a few moments for the complete
-list to appear since the file storage size is computed as the the list is displayed.
+list to appear since the file storage size is computed as the the list is sequentially displayed.
 Enter the number corresponding to the module you wish to remove and it will be removed.
 Repeat to remove additional modules or type `q` to exit the script.